 Work on water supply and sanitation was launched during a joint meeting of environment, finance and economy ministers in Almaty in 2000, and has been steadily growing in importance.

-Since the 2007 Belgrade Environment for Europe Ministerial Conference, the Task Force’s work has been organised around two major areas: financing water supply and sanitation, and environmental policy implementation.
-Within these areas, work is conducted on policy instruments for greener economies, natural resources management, including water, and public and private finance for environmental and climate change programmes.
-This complements the previous work on a range of policy instruments, such as indicators and valuation, cleaner production and integrated pollution prevention and control, environmental compliance assurance, public environmental expenditure and environmental finance more generally.
+Since the 2007 Belgrade Environment for Europe Ministerial Conference, the Task Force’s work was organised around two major areas: water resources management and environmental policy implementation.
+Within these areas, work was conducted on policy instruments for greener economies, natural resources management, including water, and public and private finance for environmental and climate change programmes.
+This complemented the previous work on a range of policy instruments, such as indicators and valuation, cleaner production and integrated pollution prevention and control, environmental compliance assurance, public environmental expenditure and environmental finance more generally.

 The location of the GREEN Action Task Force Secretariat at the OECD has enabled the its members to draw upon the policy analysis and recommendations prepared within OECD directorates and committees dealing not only with environmental matters but also financial and enterprise affairs, public management, economics, regulatory reform and others.